seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 ⏺️ While a recording is in progress, you can press the ``[ESC]`` key to pause the Recorder.
 To resume the recording, you can hit the ``[~`]`` key, which is located directly below the ``[ESC]`` key on most keyboards.

 ⏺️ From within Recorder Mode there are two additional modes: "Assert Element Mode" and "Assert Text Mode".
-To switch into "Assert Element Mode", press the ``[^]-key (SHIFT+6)``: The border will become purple, and you'll be able to click on elements to assert from your test.
-To switch into "Assert Text Mode", press the ``[&]-key (SHIFT+7)``: The border will become teal, and you'll be able to click on elements for asserting text from your test.
+To switch into "Assert Element Mode", press the ``[^]-key (SHIFT+6 on standard QWERTY keyboards)``: The border will become purple, and you'll be able to click on elements to assert from your test.
+To switch into "Assert Text Mode", press the ``[&]-key (SHIFT+7 on standard QWERTY keyboards)``: The border will become teal, and you'll be able to click on elements for asserting text from your test.

 ⏺️ While using either of the two special Assertion Modes, certain actions such as clicking on links won't have any effect.
 This lets you make assertions on elements without navigating away from the page, etc. To add an assertion for buttons without triggering default "click" behavior, mouse-down on the button and then mouse-up somewhere else.
 (This prevents a detected click while still recording the assert.)
 To return back to the original Recorder Mode, press any key other than ``[SHIFT]`` or ``[BACKSPACE]`` (Eg: Press ``[CONTROL]``, etc.).
 Press ``[ESC]`` once to leave the Assertion Modes, but it'll stop the Recorder if you press it again.